 Note that this is now a dated installation.
-As of November, 2011 I'm using two probes permanently installed in the rear wall of the roaster, using instructions on this page.
+As of November, 2011 I’m using probes permanently installed in the rear wall of the roaster.
+Those instructions are on this page.

 One of the challenges of getting consistent and useful data is how and where to place the thermocouple.
 One of the primary advantages of using a thermocouple is that you can get it into the bean mass and get temperature readings from the outsides of the beans.
 Pair that with the air temp just above the bean mass, which is where the built-in probe reads on the HotTop, and you have usable data.